-You are eligible for coverage in this health plan under an individual contract as long as you are a resident of Massachusetts.
-A "resident" is a person who lives in Massachusetts as shown by evidence that is considered acceptable by Blue Cross and Blue Shield.
-This means Blue Cross and Blue Shield may ask you for evidence such as a lease or rental agreement, a mortgage bill, or a utility bill.
+You are eligible for coverage in this health plan under an individual contract as long as you meet each of the following conditions:

+- You are a resident of Massachusetts.
+A "resident" is a person who lives in Massachusetts as shown by evidence that is considered acceptable by Blue Cross Blue Shield HMO Blue.
+This means Blue Cross Blue Shield HMO Blue may ask you for evidence such as a lease or rental agreement, a mortgage bill, or a utility bill.
 The fact that you are in a nursing home, a hospital, or other institution does not by itself mean you are a resident.
-And, you are not a resident if you come to Massachusetts to receive medical care or to attend school but you still have residency outside of Massachusetts.
+And, you are not a resident if you come to Massachusetts to receive medical care or to attend school but you still have residency outside of Massachusetts. - · You live in the health plan's Massachusetts service area.